 Figure 5.
 Distance of sulfur-related genes from the QTL on chromosome 2 in B. rapa.
 All genes were identified via BLAST using proteins from A. thaliana as the query in a tBLASTn against the B. rapa genome

+Appendix B.

+Figure 6.
+Location of APS Reductase gene on chromosome 9 identified via BLAST.

+Figure 7.
+On IGB, no gene annotation is present in the location of the APS reductase gene found by BLAST.

+Figure 8. .
+Translation of the DNA sequence from IGB in the area of the APS reductase gene on chromosome 9 (located by BLAST), followed by a comparative protein-protein BLAST, shows 100% identity between the amino acid sequence identified by BLAST method and the translated IGB DNA.

 Acknowledgements.

-Thank you to our professor, Dr. Malcolm Campbell, for instruction and guidance throughout the project.
+Thank you to our professor, Dr. A. Malcolm Campbell, for instruction and guidance throughout the project.
 We would also like to acknowledge Dr. Charles David for his instruction and technical support.
 Finally, we would like to thank Dr. Allen Brown and his lab at N.C.
 State University for their collaborative efforts and for providing us with the QTLs, the B. oleracea genome, and SSR markers which we used to conduct this project.

 References.